 If you have non-melanoma skin cancer (basal cell or squamous cell carcinomas), your treatment may include:

 Removing the skin cancer.
-Your dermatologist can do this in her office.
+Your dermatologist can do this in their office.
 You'll be awake for the short procedure, with local anesthesia to numb the affected part of your skin.
 The doctor will remove the skin cancer and a tiny rim of normal-looking skin around it with a scalpel.
-She'll use stitches or sutures to close up the skin.
+They'll use stitches or sutures to close up the skin.

 Mohs surgery (for high-risk cases).
 The doctor will remove the skin cancer layer by layer, checking each one under a microscope until it's all gone.